ROCm-LS/hipCIM/docs/reference/supported-functionality.rst

     * - | Segmentation:
         | - Several advanced segmentation algorithms (felzenszwalb, quickshift, and active_contour) lack GPU acceleration.
-        | - Core segmentation operations like watershed and SLIC are GPU-accelerated.
+        | - Core segmentation operations such as watershed and SLIC are GPU-accelerated.
       - ✅

     * - | Color operations: